Why Potty Training Your Puppy Is Not Working

 • If your puppy still manages to potty in the house even under strict supervision or seems to need to potty far more frequently than you feel is reasonable, have the vet check them over to rule out any physical/health issues.

 • Avoid scolding your puppy if they potty in the house.
-Scolding them can make them feel anxious about going potty in front of you, which will cause them to avoid going while they’re on a leash outside and sneak off to go inside.
+Scolding them can make them anxious about going potty in front of you, which will cause them to avoid going while they’re on a leash outside and sneak off to go inside.

 • Try to develop an eat/sleep/potty schedule for the first few months so that you know when your puppy will need to potty.